THE FERMI GAS!

 Why does the physical world seem "solid" when it is made of pointlike fermions and rather abstract-seeming fields?
 Thanks to the Uncertainty Relation and the Pauli Principle, whenever a system of identical fermions is compressed, it resists compression with an enormous pressure.
 No two systems of identical fermions can be merged together; they bounce apart, their probability distributions are not allowed to overlap!

 One of the most useful models in all of physics: the Fermi Gas.
 It can be used for solids, heavy atoms, atomic nuclei, neutron stars, white dwarf stars and even nucleons themselves!
-Important result, used in the quasielastic electron scattering from nucleus example: <K> = (3/5)pF2/(2M), so pF2 = (5/3)<P2>.
+The two key parameters are the Fermi energy EF and the Fermi momentum, pF = (2mEF)1/2.
+[Important result, used in the quasielastic electron scattering from nucleus example: <K> = (3/5)pF2/(2M), so pF2 = (5/3)<P2>.]

 Applying the Fermi Gas model to atomic nuclei presents a remarkable picture: despite the strong interaction between nucleons, a useful starting concept is that the nucleons are basically "free" inside a central potential with a depth of about 45 to 50 MeV!
 In other words in computing scattering of a nucleon from a nucleus, an adequate treatment would involve scattering of the incoming particle from a simple central potential with about the same shape as the nuclear matter density!
 This leads to the so-called Optical Model for elastic scattering of nucleons and nuclei, introduced circa 1950.
 Even more remarkable, this idea leads to the picture of a nucleon in a nucleus interacting with a central potential somehow generated by all the other nucleons in combination, instead of a chaotic picture in which each nucleon interacts with every other nucleon, leading to an impossibly complex many-body problem!
 This simplification results in the so-called "independent particle model," the basis of nuclear physics since about 1950.